-UMHAN recognises that some more "traditional" forms of CPD, such as training courses or conferences are relatively expensive.
+UMHAN recognises that some forms of CPD, such as training courses or conferences are relatively expensive.
 For this reason, we will make every effort to research and promote free events and activities on our website.
 Our list of recognised CPD activities contains many activities which are cost-free.
-We will also try and negotiate discounts on behalf of our members to relevant external training and conferences.
+We also try to negotiate discounts on behalf of our members to relevant external training and events.

-We recommend that Mentor members check whether their employer (e.g. recruitment agency) offers free CPD, allowances for CPD and development reviews.
+We recommend that Mentor members check whether their employer offers free CPD, allowances for CPD and development reviews.